devmil/parrot-zik-2-supercharge/README.md

 ## Prerequisites
 In order for the scripts to work you will have to prepare your machine.
 You need an Java JRE so that the utilities bundled with this project can be executed.
+You have to make sure that your path points to the bin directory (where the jarsigner tool resides)
 You need an Android sdk and one of the build-tools subdirectories (the version numbers) have to be in your path so that the dx command will work.